amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Governance/Delivery-Governance/Delivery-Status-Reporting.md

 **Delivery Status Reporting** reporting is a procedure during which the Delivery Team share the status of their delivery plans with stakeholders.
 Reviews should happen at regular intervals, when a major change of status occurs, or after certain milestones

 **Delivery Status Reports** are artefacts maintained by the Delivery Team that detail the current status of delivery plans, so that stakeholders can easily access this information when required.
-Report artefacts should be updated as and when current informaton is outdated or when certain triggers are met
+Report artefacts should be updated as and when current information is outdated or when certain triggers are met